 These represent the multiple of your stake that's returned in the event of a successful bet, including your initial stake.
 So if you made a successful bet of £10 at odds of 1.5, you'd get 1.5 x £10 = £15.
 Decimal odds of 1.5 are equivalent to fractional odds of 1/2.

 These odds are totally different, and can be negative or positive.
 Negative numbers indicate how much you must bet to win $100 (or £100, €100 etc), so odds of -140 mean you must bet $140 to win $100.
 Positive numbers indicate how much you'd win from a $100 bet.
 So odds of +160 would mean a win of $160.
 To work out how much you'd win on a different bet amount, you just have to scale the figure up or down proportionally.
 So a £1 bet at 140 would win £1.40.

-Online betting sites have a large staff of odds compilers, or oddsmakers, whose job is to price up markets.
-You might think that this involves a lot of work predicting likely outcomes, but the key job for oddsmakers is to make sure that there's a roughly even number of bets for and against a certain outcome – the idea being that they don't lose too much money if punters successfully pick a winner.
+Online betting's core is a large number of odds compilers, whose job is to price up markets and create odds for the events.
+You might think that this involves a lot of work predicting likely outcomes, but the key job for these teams is to make sure that there's a roughly even number of bets for and against a certain outcome – the idea being that they don't lose too much money if punters successfully pick a winner.

-Betting exchange sites operate a little differently; instead of holding the cash to bet against customers themselves, betting exchanges act like a financial market in which punters bet both for and against an event outcome.
-Betting for the outcome in the conventional way is called backing, and betting against it is called laying.
+Online betting exchanges operate a little differently than typical betting in the shop; instead of holding the cash to bet against customers themselves, online betting exchanges act like a financial market in which punters bet both for and against an event outcome.
+Most betting shops will not offer exchanges so players must turn to online betting.

 Sometimes called live betting or in-running betting, in-play betting is the practice of betting on an event while it's underway.
 Unless you're watching the game from the betting shop, players can really only effectively capitalize on in-play betting odds by betting online or through betting apps.